10-Q 1 abcl-20230930.htm 10-Q abcl-20230930

 Summary of the Material and Other Risks Associated with Our Business

-We have incurred losses in certain years since inception and we may not be able to generate sufficient revenue to maintain profitability.
+We have incurred losses in certain years since inception, including in 2023 and 2024, and we may not be able to generate sufficient revenue to achieve profitability.

 Our quarterly and annual operating results have fluctuated significantly in the past and may fluctuate significantly in the future, which makes our future operating results difficult to predict and could cause our operating results to fall below expectations.